hammadxcm/image-magnifier/PRE-RELEASE.md

 - ✅ Performance optimized

 ### 🎯 Purpose of Pre-Release
-This v0.9.0 pre-release allows the communi
+This v0.9.0 pre-release allows the communit